The Story of Japan's Ohmi Merchants

 About the Book

 From its very origins, Ohmi was a highly developed region bordering Kyoto, the center of political power.
-For that reason, the history of Ohmi is closely tied to the history of political, cultural, social and economic development in Kyoto, and therefore Japan as a whole.
+For that reason, Ohmi is closely tied to the history of political, cultural, social and economic development in Kyoto, and therefore Japan as a whole.

-Inspirational and practical, this book is a treasure trove of useful ideas and tried and tested methods that have helped Japanese corporations and individuals achieve success for generations.
-It is highly-recommended for any student of business or anyone who wants to dig deep into the historical and social background that has helped Japanese companies overcome adversity and achieve greatness.
+Inspirational and practical, this book is full of useful ideas and methods that have helped Japanese corporations and individuals achieve success for generations.
+It is recommended for any student of business or anyone who wants to dig deep into the historical background that helped Japanese companies overcome adversity and achieve greatness.

 About the Author